RPiyush/FlutterSampleApp/README.md

 # FlutterSampleApp

 This is sample app for learning flutter.
+It will cover following things

+  - Basic flutter app setup.
+  - variable declaration in flutter.
+  - functions
+  - Card widget
+  - Basic text properties like padding, text formatting.
+  - Set image with its properties.
+  - state of the variable to set to a widget. setState() method usage.

 ## Output